EloiStree/CommunityFeedback/README.md

 **Note**:
 I will answers as soon as I have time for that.
+- by an answers or solution if I can;
+- by a rediction;
-By an answers if I can,  by a rediction or by a negatif answer if I can't help.
+- by a negatif answer if I can't help.

-No need to push if I don't answers, it would just means that I am too busy working on something in real life.
+_No need to push if I don't answers, it would just means that I am too busy working on something in real life.
-Or in a mental break for human reason.
+Or in a mental break for human reason._